 Your student should not shy away from discussing their disability when completing their college applications.
 Doing so may help them present a side of themselves that is likely a major part of the person they uniquely are.
 Nevertheless, there are multiple fine lines your student must straddle when discussing their disability to come across as authentic and resilient, and to demonstrate fit with their dream schools.

 Dr. Shirag Shemmassian has carried a Tourette Syndrome diagnosis since he was 9 years old.
 However, he didn’t let his disability stop him from earning his Bachelor’s degree from Cornell University or graduating from UCLA’s top-ranked Clinical Psychology Ph.D. program.
-In fact, he wrote about his experiences with Tourette Syndrome to gain admissions to these schools.
+In fact, he wrote about his experiences living with Tourette Syndrome to gain admissions to these schools.

 Dr. Shemmassian channeled his passion for empowering families to found Shemmassian Academic Consulting, through which he helps students with disabilities get into America’s top colleges.
 His work has been featured on television, conferences, and various blogs and podcasts.
 You can receive Dr. Shemmassian’s top 10 college admissions secrets for free to help your student get into their dream school—without the stress—by clicking here.